 I have seen smaller vessels with rigid sails, why not just put bigger variations of these on a ship?

-The sails do not look that big, will it really work?
+The sails do not look that big, will they really work?

-The array of rigid sails (i.e EnergySail's) are not intended to power the ship alone.
-On a large ship the main engines will still be needed but the Aquarius MRE System will provide an additional source or power and propulsion to help reduce fuel consumption.
-The basic technology behind the rigid sail concept was tested & proven on a number of ocean going vessel built in Japan during the 1970’s & 1980’s.
+An EnergySail array is not intended to power the ship alone.
+On a large ship the main engines will still be needed but Aquarius MRE will provide an additional source or power and propulsion to help reduce fuel consumption and airborne emissions including particulate matter.
+The basic technology behind the rigid sail concept was tested & proven on a number of ocean going vessels in Japan during the 1980’s.

 Do the sails move?